qwang-big/Eier/README.md

 In practice, as TADs between different cell types are relative conserved ([Schmitt AD, 2016](#schmitt-ad-2016)), one can use the H1 cell line in case the TAD of corresponding cell type is not available.

 ## Epigenetic intensity data
 *Irene* requires user to provide [**BigWig**](https://genome.ucsc.edu/goldenpath/help/bigWig.html) format to represent the sequencing density of BS-Seq or ChIP-Seq.
-User need to create a **data.frame** to indicate the location of the BigWig files, as well as groups and experiment types (as *dataset* column).
+To begin with, user need to create a **data.frame** indicating the location of the BigWig files, as well as groups and experiment types (as *dataset* column).
 <details><summary>Here is a sample as follows:</summary>

 |    | file                                                                                          | group | dataset |